Andrejkf/solution_behavioral_cloning_p3t1/report.md

 * random_flip(): ( Code lines 405 - 418).
 Used to flip images pseudorandomly.
 * random_shadow(): (Code lines 423 - 457).
 Used to apply a random shadow mask on images.
 * brigth_augmentation2(): (Code lines 468 - 479) used to shift sligthly the image brigth in HSV color space using a random_uniform deviation.
-Some image samples are show to ilustrate the preprocess pipeline:
+Some image samples are shown to ilustrate the preprocess pipeline:

 <br/> ![alt text][image11]
 <br/> ![alt text][image12]